Ladoo/MyMatrix/README.md

 MyMatrix
 ======================================================================================================================

+**DEPRECATED: Sorry everyone, this project has been deprecated for quite some time now.**

 This browser extensions provides a series of enhancements and tools to empower developers, designers and authors using MySource / Squiz Matrix CMS.

 If you want to make yourself a more efficient MySource / Squiz Matrix user then this is the extension for you.